-Our 10-year blogiversary celebration sale continues this month!
-This week, I want to highlight an item from my shop you might be interested in for your group classes or summer music camps.
+In this article, I want to share the story behind my Great Composers & Their Music music history curriculum, which you might be interested in for your group classes or summer music camps.
 There’s also some freebies linked to below…keep reading!

 The Great Composers & Their Music series is designed to be an easy and effective way for teachers to incorporate music history in their students’ musical education.
 Here’s the story of how this curriculum came to be.